 The Environmental Protection Agency (EPA) classifies ethylene oxide as a known human carcinogen.
 Despite its risks, EtO is still widely used because of how well it sterilizes medical devices without harming delicate materials.

-In fact, B. Braun’s facility in Allentown uses ethylene oxide to sterilize its products—and over time, those emissions have made the company one of the largest EtO polluters in the country.
+In fact, B. Braun’s facility in Allentown uses ethylene oxide to sterilize its products.
+Over time, those emissions have made the company one of the largest EtO polluters in the country.
 According to federal data, B. Braun has been among the top 15 EtO polluters nationwide, and the largest in Pennsylvania.

 Ethylene oxide is a gas used at the B. Braun facility in Allentown to sterilize medical equipment.
 It’s colorless and often has no noticeable smell.
 People living or working nearby might’ve been exposed without realizing it was even there.